 Cooperate with your attorney: It is very important to stay in touch with your attorney.
-They will need you to review certain documents before they can file them with the court.
+You will need you to review certain documents before your attorney can file them with the court.
 Your attorney also will need information from you during the lawsuit.
-You cannot end a lawsuit by ignoring it.
 Also, if you do not cooperate with your attorney, then you run the risk of not having insurance coverage to pay for the monetary compensation the jury may decide that you are responsible for paying.

 Have the correct attorney: A criminal prosecution for this type of conduct is rare.
 If you have the misfortune of becoming one of those rare cases, then you will need to hire a criminal defense attorney.
 It is highly unlikely that any malpractice policy that may be available to you will be available to appoint this attorney.
 Avoid the temptation to hire one of the attorneys who represented you during any disciplinary proceedings or a civil lawsuit.
 While they may know the facts of your case, you will be best served by hiring an attorney who is familiar with the nuances of criminal practice.

 Consider timing issues: You should discuss with your attorney the timing of the criminal case, any disciplinary hearing, and any civil lawsuit.
 Any statements or testimony that you provide in one may be able to be used in another.